PPE carried at valuation, policy, IFRS 13 para 93 fair value hierarchy and disclosure of unobservable inputs

 The table below summarises the valuation approach and the principal assumptions used in establishing the fair values:

-The valuation inputs for land are from the 2022 valuation, while the prior year’s comparatives are from the 2021 valuation of these assets.
-The valuation inputs for buildings and services are from the 2022 valuation, while the prior year’s comparatives are from the 2019 valuation of these assets.
-The valuation inputs for infrastructure and runway, taxiways and aprons are unchanged from the 2020 valuation.
-These asset classes were not revalued in 2022 as the carrying value was not assessed to be materially different from fair value.
+The valuation inputs for buildings and services are from the 2024 valuation, while the prior year’s comparatives are from the 2022 valuation of these assets.
+The valuation inputs for land, infrastructure and runways, taxiways and aprons are unchanged from the 2023 valuation.
+These asset classes were not revalued in 2024 as the carrying value was not assessed to be materially different from fair value.

 The table below includes descriptions of different valuation approaches: